RAJASEKAR-LOKESH/RAJASEKAR-LOKESH/README.md

 [![Github Badge](https://img.shields.io/badge/WebSite-Rajasekar-green)](https://github.com/RAJASEKAR-LOKESH)

 I'm
-Full Stack Solution Architect
+Full Stack Learner
-The crossover between design and programming has always been of interest to me, I've been lucky enough to work alongside some talented teams on a number of high profile websites.
-I have a wide range of skills that include back-end development using open source technologies (NodeJs), design (working closely with designers), front-end development (React, ReactJs, HTML5, CSS3, Javascript, Responsive, UX),database(MongoDB,Mysql)
+The crossover between design and programming has always been of interest to me, I've been lucky enough to start my learning on a number of high profile websites.
+I have been learning a wide range of skills that include back-end development using open source technologies (NodeJs), front-end development (ReactJs, HTML5, CSS3, Javascript, Responsive, UX),database(MongoDB,Mysql)

 ![Visitor Count](https://profile-counter.glitch.me/RAJASEKAR-LOKESH/count.svg)